-Organisations must hold a valid EASA Part 145 approval
+Organisations must hold a valid UK Part 145 approval.

 Payments can be made by credit or debit card or by bank transfer.

 How long will it take for my application to be processed?

 We will confirm receipt of your application within 10 working days.

 Unless expired, revoked, suspended or cancelled FAR 145 Repair Station Certificates are valid for 12 months following initial approval and then valid for 24 months after the first renewal.